ubsicap/assure_support_site/documentation/Configuration.md

 -   Check **Show a logo image in the page header**
 -   **URL of logo**: `/path/to/your/logo`
 -   Check **Custom HTML in sidebar box**
-    -   `Ask Ebenezer is a public forum that connects users of Bible translation software, so that they can help one another to find solutions, and discover new ways of working together.
-We welcome users of all Bible translation software systems to discover how they can help one another to take God’s Word to the world.<hr><i>Then Samuel took a stone and set it up between Mizpah and Shen.
-He named it Ebenezer, saying, “Thus far the Lord has helped us."</i><br><b>1 Samuel 7:12</b>`
+    -   `Support.Bible is a public forum that connects users of Bible translation software, so that they can help one another to find solutions, and discover new ways of working together.
+We welcome users of all Bible translation software systems to discover how they can help one another to take God’s Word to the world.<hr>`
 -   Add the following widgets:
     -   **Search Bar**: `Main area - Top`
     -   **Related Questions**: `Main area - Bottom`